 The Mental Health Integration for Chaplain Services (MHICS) program is a one-year training that aims to better equip chaplains in the provision of care to Veterans and Service members with mental health problems.
 The MHICS training is comprised of three 12-week courses.
 Each course is comprised of five distance modules and one face-to-face training.
 Distance modules typically include three 50-60-minute video didactics, readings, and a regularly scheduled 90-minute small-group consultation call using video conferencing.
-Each distance module can be completed at any time during a two-week span (we request completing work prior to the consultation call in the 2nd week), with modules taking an estimated time of 8-12 hours each to complete.
+Each distance module can be completed at any time during a two-week span (we request completing work at least 24 hours prior to the consultation call in the 2nd week), with modules taking an estimated time of 8-12 hours each to complete.
+Each course also includes completing a written assignment, which at the end of the three courses in the MHICS training will culminate in a unified final paper.
 While the majority of the MHICS training is accomplished through distance learning modalities, each of the three courses also includes a 2.5-day face-to-face training intensive.